Jimmy Snuggerud

-Jimmy Snuggerud (born June 1, 2004) is an American professional ice hockey right wing for the St. Louis Blues of the National Hockey League (NHL).
+Jimmy Snuggerud (born June 1, 2004) is an American professional ice hockey player who is a right winger for the St. Louis Blues of the National Hockey League (NHL).
 He was drafted 23rd overall by the Blues in the 2022 NHL entry draft.
-He played college hockey at the University of Minnesota.
+He played College ice hockey at the University of Minnesota.

 Playing career

 Snuggerud spent two seasons with the USA Hockey National Team Development Program.
 During the 2021–22 season, he recorded 24 goals and 39 assists in 59 games.
 Snuggerud competed at the 2022 BioSteel All-American Game.

 Snuggerud committed to play college ice hockey for the Minnesota Golden Gophers during the 2022–23 season.
-He was drafted 23rd overall by the St. Louis Blues in the 2022 NHL Entry Draft.
+He was drafted 23rd overall by the St. Louis Blues in the 2022 NHL entry draft.
 On March 28, 2025, a day after the Golden Gophers were eliminated from the 2025 NCAA Division I men's ice hockey tournament, Snuggerud signed a three year, entry level-contact with the Blues.
+After the 2025–26 season he was named to the NHL All-Rookie Team.